emcog/cc_wk5__project_week/Farm.md

 I know the business intimately and have the data to build a number of informed personas.

 ###### The bigger picture
 With covid the consumer became aware of food scarcity.
 Brext and environmental change could exacabate this.
 During lockdown customers and supermarkets alike turned to local producers and suppliers.
-This a clear gap in the market for software which would allow small scale producers and suppliers to easily manage their customers.
+There a clear gap in the market for software/serice which would allow small scale producers and suppliers to easily manage their customers.